JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Tampering With Unprivileged Accounts.md

 PS C:\Users\Administrator>
 ```
-3. `cd \` to change to the compromised Windows machine's filesystem root directory to ensure that we'll be executing the following commands from starting from there
+3. `cd \` from the compromised Windows machine to change to the their filesystem's root directory to ensure that we'll be executing the following commands from starting from there
 ```PowerShell
 PS C:\Users\Administrator> cd \
 ```
-4. `whoami` to display who we're running as onto our terminal, which revealed to us that we were running as administrator
+4. `whoami` from the compromised Windows machine to display who we're running as onto our terminal, which revealed to us that we were running as administrator
 ```PowerShell
 PS C:\> whoami
 wpersistence\administrator
 ```
-5. `whoami /priv` to display all the privileges that the Administrator has on the compromised Windows machine, along with their descriptions, onto our terminal
+5. `whoami /priv` from the compromised Windows machine to display all the privileges that the Administrator has on the compromised Windows machine, along with their descriptions, onto our terminal
 ```PowerShell
 PS C:\> whoami /priv